aaron-d-n/aaron-d-n.github.io/content/publication/journal-article/index.md

 ---
 title: "A Field Study of the Impacts of Workplace Diversity on the Recruitment of Minority Group Members"
 authors:
-- Nichols, A. D., Jordan Axt, Evelyn Gosnell, and Dan Ariely.
+- "Nichols, A. D."
+- "Jordan Axt"
+- "Evelyn Gosnell"
+- "Dan Ariely"
 date: "2023-09-01T00:00:00Z"
 doi: "https://doi.org/10.1038/s41562-023-01731-5"
 weight: 9